vonshednob/metaindexmanager/doc/metaindexmanager.rst

     launched at this point, which you will have to exit to return to the metaindexmanager.

+  ``launch``
+    Execute a command in the shell in this folder.
+Can be used just like ``shell``, but metaindexmanager will not wait for this program to exit.

+    If you expect the launched program to produce some sort of output on the terminal, you should rather use ``shell`` instead of ``launch``.

   ``toggle-hidden``
     Toggle whether or not hidden files should be shown.